Marie-Lou Laprise

 My work at the interface of finance, law, sociology, and computer science and engineering explores how machine learning and computation technologies transform discretionary decision-making under uncertainty, reshape collective intelligence, and in so doing, change the dynamics of the circulation and accumulation of wealth and information in society.
 I also study what this means for our laws, and what kinds of regulatory frameworks we need to efficiently regulate AI and the data industry.

-My dissertation investigates recent changes in the financial data and analytics industry and human-AI interaction in financial markets, and their impact on investment decisions and asset management practices, with an eye to regulatory concerns emerging from algorithmic trading, the changing face of stock exchange groups, and the rise of alternative data.
-Throughout my computational work, I employ local language models for help with data cleaning, record matching and text analysis.
+My dissertation investigates recent changes in the financial data and analytics industry and human-AI interaction in financial markets, and their impact on investment decisions and asset management practices, with an eye to regulatory concerns emerging from algorithmic trading and the changing face of stock exchange groups.

 In a separate line of work, I study complex reasoning in large language models, whether and how they can learn abstract rules in a way that allows them to generalize algorithmically and compositionally, and what this means for applications of AI in the legal field.